 CSES will make every effort to honor the budget requests in the original proposal.
 However, CSES is dependent on budget resources that at most are known for the current fiscal year only.
 The CSES research portfolio is funded by the Lab's Laboratory Directed Research and Development Program (LDRD), which is subject to Congressional approval.
-Thus, CSES project funding will always be subject to available funding to the Institute.
+Thus, CSES project funding will always be subject to available funding from the LDRD Office.

 New or renewal proposal awards will always be subject to some uncertainty on the available funding.
 This can lead to awards with a reduced budget, or in the worst-case award cancellation.
 CSES will inform awardees of final proposal budget as soon as the next year's budget is known, typically within a few weeks of the start of the fiscal year (October).
 For multi-year or follow on awards, subsequent budget allocations will be based on previous year spending patterns.
-It's typical for PIs to start the FY at a lower than requested amount and then receive additional funds once their initial allocation is spent.